 Festival of Colours, Holi, is going to be celebrated on 21st March this year.
 Basically, it is a Hindu festival observed on Full Moon day of Phalgun month of Hindi Calendar.
-Lord Krishna is very closely associated with this festival as it is mentioned in Hindu mythological stories that Shri Krishna played with colors with His 16,000 Gopinis in Vrindavan on this tithi.
+Lord Krishna is very closely associated with this festival as it is mentioned in Hindu mythological stories that Shri Krishna played with colours with His 16,000 Gopinis in Vrindavan on this tithi.

 Later on, this festival is adopted and accepted by almost everyone in India to make it a celebration of all cast and communities, irrespective of their religions.
-People throw colors, both, wet and dry, to each other while singing devotional songs of Lord Krishna and make rounds on the roads of their localities.
+People throw colours, both, wet and dry, to each other while singing devotional songs of Lord Krishna and make rounds on the roads of their localities.

 This ‘Holika Dahan’ ceremony should be performed only after ‘Bhadra Tithi’.
 This year ‘Bhadra Tithi’ is there till 20.59 pm on 20th March 2019.